Commission considers good and bad of British banking

 Measures to improve competition and to rein in risk-taking and proprietary trading are all being considered.

-"We've learnt of various scandals that show the problem to be even greater than we were fully aware of," said commission member Nigel Lawson, who was Britain's Chancellor in Margaret Thatcher's cabinet in the 1980s.
+"We've learnt of various scandals that show the problem to be even greater than we were fully aware of," said commission member Nigel Lawson, who was Britain's finance minister in Margaret Thatcher's cabinet in the 1980s.

-Britain's current Chancellor George Osborne set up the cross-party Parliamentary Commission on Banking Standards last year to look at ethics in banking after Barclays, one of the oldest names in British banking, was fined $450 million (296.2 million pounds) over the manipulation of global interest rate benchmarks.
+Britain's current Finance Minister George Osborne set up the cross-party Parliamentary Commission on Banking Standards last year to look at ethics in banking after Barclays, one of the oldest names in British banking, was fined $450 million over the manipulation of global interest rate benchmarks.

 Osborne later gave the commission additional powers to review his banking reform law, which is meant to help shield taxpayers from future bank failures by ringfencing lenders' retail operations from riskier investment banking activities.